-- Some of activities take place outside of the classroom under a hard roof or in full sun.
+- Some of activities take place outside of the classroom under a hard roof.
 Students should bring along adequate sun protection and a hat for outdoor sequences.

 Risk of Unauthorised Contact Between a Non-Custodial Parent and a Child

 - Teacher or other supervising adult from visiting school to approve contact with any student during activity.